 Issue and expiration dates:

 Each license issued has a specific period of validity.
-Educators are expected to take note of the amount of time for which each license is valid and work toward advancement of each license to its next stage, i.e., from Preliminary to Initial or from Initial to Professional.
+Educators are expected to take note of the amount of time for which each license is valid and work toward advancement of each license to its next stage, i.e., from Provisional to Initial or from Initial to Professional.
 Licenses at the Professional stage must be renewed every five years or else they become inactive/invalid.

 Validity dates by license:

-- Initial – valid for five years of employment (may be extended once, must be advanced to professional)
+- Initial – valid for five years of employment (may be extended once, must be advanced to Professional)

 - Professional – valid for five calendar years (renewable every five years thereafter)